jonasfreyr/TGRA-Project_5_py/README.md

 * Make sure you have python installed, tested with python 3.9 and 3.10
 * Make sure you have pygame and PyOpenGL installed
-* Run the main.py for  the player and server if you want multiplayer (Must be before client if not single player)
+* Run the main.py for the player and server if you want multiplayer (Must run server before client if not single player)

 <h3>Settings</h3>